zephir-lang/zephir-docs/en/static-analysis.md

 	}
 '''

 The above example illustrates a common situation.
-The variable 'a' is assigned only when 'b' is equal to 10, then it’s required to use the value of this variable - but it could be uninitialized.
+The variable 'a' is assigned only when 'b' is equal to 10, then it''s required to use the value of this variable - but it could be uninitialized.
 Zephir detects this, automatically initializes the variable to an empty string, and generates a warning alerting the developer: